Nutrition

 Now that we've answered the question "Are olives good for you?", it's important to consider whether olives are healthy for everyone.
 Of course, those with an allergy to olives, though rare, should avoid adding them to their diet.

-Additionally, those who need to watch sodium intake very closely, such as those with high blood pressure or kidney issues, should avoid olives or consume them in moderation.
+Additionally, those who need to watch sodium intake very closely, such as those with high blood pressure or kidney issues, may need to limit olives or enjoy them only in small portions.

-No matter what, you should watch portion size due to the high amount of sodium found in most olives, remembering that the American Heart Association recommends a maximum of 2,300 milligrams of sodium per day, with 1,500 milligrams being optimal even for healthy adults.
+No matter your health status, portion size matters.
+Most olives are fairly high in sodium, and the American Heart Association recommends no more than 2,300 milligrams of sodium per day, with an ideal limit of 1,500 milligrams for most adults.

 How Healthy Are Olives for You?